rukmanigopalan/adlsguidancedoc/Hitchhikers_Guide_to_the_Datalake.md

 When deciding the structure of your data, consider both the semantics of the data itself as well as the consumers who access the data to identify the right data organization strategy for you.

 #### Recommendations <!-- omit in toc -->
-*	Create different folders or file systems (more below on considerations between folders vs file systems) for the different data zones - raw, enriched, curated and workspace data sets.
+*	Create different folders or containers (more below on considerations between folders vs containers) for the different data zones - raw, enriched, curated and workspace data sets.
 *	Inside a zone, choose to organize data in folders according to logical separation, e.g. datetime or business units or both.
 You can find more examples and scenarios on directory layout in our [best practices document](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-best-practices#directory-layout-considerations).
     *	Consider the analytics consumption patterns when designing your folder structures.
 E.g. if you have a Spark job reading all sales data of a product from a specific region for the past 3 months, then an ideal folder structure here would be /enriched/product/region/timestamp.
     *	Consider the access control model you would want to follow when deciding your folder structures.